Interactive System Build

 8. restart your computer.

-1. boot from CD in casual mode;
+1. boot from CD in the regular mode;

-2. install the system in Builder mode on the hard drive with command ''Codeline|calculate --build --disk=/dev/sdaX'' (replace sdaX with the name of the necessary hard drive section);
+2. install the system in "Builder" mode on the hard drive with cl-install --build --disk=/dev/sdaX (replace sdaX with the name of the relevant hard drive partition);

-4. execute command cl-builder in the terminal;
+4. execute cl-builder in console;

 7. type exit to exit chroot.